YouHuang67/focsam/README.md

 # Introduction

-This repository contains the implementation for
+This repository contains the implementation for CVPR2024 paper
 > [FocSAM: Delving Deeply into Focused Objects in Segmenting Anything](https://arxiv.org/abs/2405.18706)